Saxo Bank vs Trading 212 Comparison

-For trading platforms Saxo Bank supports a Proprietary Platform and Desktop Platform (Windows), whereas Trading 212 supports a Proprietary Platform., neither have cTrader, DupliTrade and ZuluTrade
+Whether your broker develops its own proprietary platforms or provides access to popular third-party platforms, you should make sure you can use your preferred type of trading platform.
+In our testing, we found that Saxo Bank offers a Proprietary Platform and Desktop Platform (Windows), whereas Trading 212 supports a Proprietary Platform.
+Neither have cTrader, DupliTrade and ZuluTrade

 Does Saxo Bank offer MetaTrader?
 Does Trading 212 offer MetaTrader?

-For MetaTrader Saxo Bank provides MetaTrader 4 (MT4), while Trading 212 provides neither of these.
-If MetaTrader is a must for you, read our guides on the best MT4 brokers or best MT5 brokers., neither have MetaTrader 5 (MT5)
+Neither Saxo Bank or Trading 212 offer MT4 or MT5.
+If MetaTrader is a must for you, read our guides on the best MT4 brokers or best MT5 brokers..
+Neither have MetaTrader 4 (MT4) and MetaTrader 5 (MT5)

 How do Saxo Bank and Trading 212 differ in terms of minimum deposit?
 What about average spreads and funding options?

-Which brokers offers more tradeable asset classes, Saxo Bank or Trading 212?
+Which broker offers more tradeable asset classes, Saxo Bank or Trading 212?

 Can I trade cryptocurrency with Saxo Bank or Trading 212?